kdgregory/aws-misc/terraform/modules/lambda/README.md

   Default: null.

+* `s3_version`

+  The version identifier of a Lambda deployment bundle stored on S3.
+You don't need to use this to deploy from S3, unless you also upload the bundle via Terraform and want the Lambda to see the update.
+See the [s3_deployment](../s3_deployment) module for an example.

+  Default: null

 * `source_code_hash`

-  A Base64-encoded 256-bit value that determines whether the Lambda source code should be updated.
+  A Base64-encoded SHA256 hash that determines whether the Lambda source code should be updated.

-  This will be calculated automatically if you deploy from a local file (`filename`), but must be provided if you deploy from S3 (`s3_bucket`/`s3_key`).
+  This will be calculated if you specify `filename` and do not provide an overriding value.
+It is exposed for S3-based deployments (although there's no way to get the value from S3), or to _prevent_ a deployment that would otherwise occur (you'd have to preserve the value somehow).

+  Default: null / value calculated from `filename`

 * `handler`